MC-DeltaT/MC-DeltaT.github.io/_posts/2024-05-xx-definitive-cpp-thread-safety.md

 Let's begin by solidifying what we mean by thread safety.

-In concurrent systems, there may be multiple processors executing instructions at the same time on the same data.
+In concurrent systems, there may be multiple processors performing operations at the same time on the same data.
+We say there are multiple "threads" of execution.
 In C++, that might look like this:

 ```c++
 int shared_data = 0;